Maleick/byvalver/assets/docs/ADDITIONAL_STRATEGY_PROPOSALS.md

 #### Problem Statement

-LOOP instruction family provides compact iteration but may have bad-character issues in displacement bytes:
+LOOP instruction family provides compact iteration but may have bad-byte issues in displacement bytes:

 - **LOOP** (E2 cb): Decrement ECX, jump if ECX≠0
 - **LOOPE/LOOPZ** (E1 cb): Decrement ECX, jump if ECX≠0 and ZF=1
 - **LOOPNE/LOOPNZ** (E0 cb): Decrement ECX, jump if ECX≠0 and ZF=0

-Displacement (cb) is 8-bit signed (-128 to +127), may contain bad characters.
+Displacement (cb) is 8-bit signed (-128 to +127), may contain bad bytes.

 Current loop strategies likely exist but may not be comprehensive.